LauraBrogan/pands-problem-set-2019/README.md

     To start when solution-9.py is run it asks the user to input *"Please open text file:"* the user must then enter *"staunton.txt"* and when this is done it will return to the user every second line of this text docoument.

 10. **solution-10.py** *contains my solution to problem 10 in the problem set.*

+    This program is a plot of the function x, x^2 and 2^x in the range [0,4]

 ## References
 I used GMIT Video Lectures by Ian McLoughlin, Class Skype call and notes to complete this work.